 What often gets overlooked is just how often CRM providers update this critical tool.
 In DealerSocket’s case, the cadence is every two weeks.
 And the focus of late for DealerSocket is appointment-setting, with texting now a key component, thanks to dealer feedback.

-Take the California dealership I spoke to in mid-April.
-Every internet lead received gets an initial opt-in text.
-If there’s no response within a few minutes, the following text message — one that garners a response 70% of the time — is sent: “We just received your internet request, and we have a few questions.
+Recently, a California dealership customer began sending every internet lead received an initial opt-in text.
+If there was no response within a few minutes, the following text message — one that garners a response 70% of the time — was sent, “We just received your internet request, and we have a few questions.
 Do you prefer a call or a text?”

 Then there’s Rashad Tillman, who manages a centralized BDC for a two-rooftop independent group in Southern California.
 With a keep-it-simple approach, he operates under the belief that a successful road to the sale requires five yeses from a customer.
 The use of DealerSocket’s SocketTalk texting tool usually accounts for two of those yeses, starting with the opt-in text.

 “All we’re looking for is a reply.
 Once we get one, we’re in control,” Tillman says.
-And once a customer opt-in, the following text is sent: “We received your lead for the [make and model], which we have available.
-Do you have time today to test-drive the vehicle.”
+And once a customer opts in, the following text is sent, “’We received your lead for the [make and model], which we have available.
+Do you have time today to test-drive the vehicle?’”